Geoff Cox BA MA PhD

 10/2016 Ways of Machine Seeing, public presentations in conjunction with Machine Research workshop, at Le Space, Brussels.

-10/2016 Writing the Live Coding Book (with Alan Blackwell & Sang Wong Lee), International Conference on Live Coding 2016 (presented by Sang Wong Lee), McMaster University, Hamilton, Canada.
+10/2016 Writing the Live Coding Book (w/ Alan Blackwell & Sang Wong Lee), International Conference on Live Coding 2016 (presented by Sang Wong Lee), McMaster University, Hamilton, Canada.

-09/16 The Contemporary Condition: Key concepts, plenary panel (with Jacob Lund, Verina Gfader, Anne Kølbaek Iversen), Open Fields/RIXC Art Science Festival 2016, The National Library of Latvia, Riga.
+09/16 The Contemporary Condition: Key concepts, plenary panel (w/ Jacob Lund, Verina Gfader, Anne Kølbaek Iversen), Open Fields/RIXC Art Science Festival 2016, The National Library of Latvia, Riga.

 06/16 Speaking Algorithms, as part of Cqrrelations, organised by Constant Association for Art and Media, FoAM, Brussels.